AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

   -o accel.mlir
 ```

-Transform accel operations into calls to our DMA library:
+To transform `accel`` operations into calls to our DMA library, use:

 ```bash
 mlir-opt \